NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Process.md

 The submitter is responsible for reviewing the data uploaded to the project workspace (see [Data Submission Walkthrough](Data_Submission_Walkthrough.md)), and ensuring that it is ready for processing by the GDC [Harmonization Process](https://gdc.cancer.gov/submit-data/gdc-data-harmonization).

 The user will be able to view the section below on the dashboard.
-The "REVIEW" button is available only if the project is in "OPEN" state.
+The "_REVIEW_" button is available only if the project is in "OPEN" state.

 [![GDC Submission Review Tab](images/GDC_Submission_Submit_Release_Review_tab_2_v2.png)](images/GDC_Submission_Submit_Release_Review_tab_2_v2.png "Click to see the full image.")

-Setting the project to the 'REVIEW' state will lock the project and prevent users from uploading additional data.
+Setting the project to the "REVIEW" state will lock the project and prevent users from uploading additional data.
 Only users with release privileges will be able to review and submit.
 During this period, the submitter can browse the data in the Submission Portal or download it.

 Reviewing the project will prevent other users from uploading data to the project.
 Once the review is complete, the user can submit data to the GDC.

-Once the user clicks on "REVIEW", the project state will change to "REVIEW":
+Once the user clicks on "_REVIEW_", the project state will change to "REVIEW":

 [![GDC Submission Review State](images/GDC_Submission_Submit_Release_Project_State_Review_3.png)](images/GDC_Submission_Submit_Release_Project_State_Review_3.png "Click to see the full image.")